 There is not a maximum time, except a minimum required distribution must occur in the year you turn 70 ½.

 There are many things which may qualify for a hardship withdrawal, so here are the basic rules.
 Must have recurring negative cash flow, medical expense, personal casualty loss, or legal expenses.

-This information and much more is covered with our no cost consultations, through one-on-one consultations or group sessions, including not only helping you determine the best strategy for your private needs but also explaining and helping you understand how to take advantage of the many benefits associated with TSP.
+This information and much more is covered with our no cost consultations, through one-on-one consultations or group sessions, including not only helping you determine the best strategy for your private needs but also explaining and helping you understand how to take advantage of the many benefits such as, federal short term disability, associated with TSP.

 Below are some of the many topics we will cover.

 - What is the Thrift Savings Plan (TSP)?